 In Vidyasagar University, Midnapur, WB the audit process involved initial interviews with management to clarify policies, activities, records and the cooperation of staff and students in the implementation of mitigation measures.
 This was followed by Administrative Officers, staff and student interviews, collection of data through the questionnaire, review of records, observation and enquiry of practices and observable outcomes.
 In addition, the approach ensured that the management and staff are active participants in the Green and Environmental auditing process in the Vidyasagar.
 The baseline data prepared for the Vidyasagar University, Midnapur will be a useful tool for campus greening, resource management, planning of future projects, and a document for implementation of sustainable development of the university.
 Existing data will allow the university to compare its programmes and operations with those of peer institutions, identify areas in need of improvement, and prioritize the implementation of future projects.
-The area of the University premises is 138.78 acre out of which about 54.12 acre area is covered by trees, plants etc. The tree census is carried out by NSS volunteers, students of Geography and Students of Botany.
-In the present audit report most of the aspects are covered such as tree plantation, introduce the Herbal and medicinal plants garden, awareness about environment programme of the programme evaluated by experts clean university green campus and Plastic free premises are the motto of our university and the university has already taken some steps to protect the environment with help of university Administrative Officers, staff and students under the guidance of Honorable Vice Chancellor Prof. (Dr) Ranjan Chakraborty, university giving the green audit report.
+The area of the University premises is 138.78 acre out of which about 55.52 acre areas is covered by trees, plants etc. The tree census is carried out by Nature club, NSS volunteers and students of Geography and Botany.
+In the present audit report most of the aspects are covered such as tree plantation, introduce the Herbal and medicinal plants garden, awareness about environmental programme of the programme evaluated by experts' clean university green campus, Plastic free premises, maintain the air and water quality better to healthy and step to drive for use of non-conventional energy are the motto of the university.
+The university has already taken some steps to protect the environment with help of university Administrative Officers, staff and students under the guidance of Honorable Vice Chancellor Prof. (Dr) Ranjan Chakraborty, university giving the green audit report.
 We expect that the management will be committed to implement the green and environmental audit recommendations.
-We are happy to submit this green and environmental audit report to the Vidyasagar University, Midnapur, W.B.
+We are happy to submit this green and environmental audit report to the Vidyasagar University, Midnapur authority.

-Dr. Binoy Chanda President, TIEE R Dr. Pranab Sahoo Secretary, TIEER

-Mrs. Sanchita Bhattachariya Chief Executive Officer, CMS Dr. Koushik Chatterjee Expert & Member, TIEER
+Dr. Binoy Chanda President, TIEE R Dr. Pranab Sahoo Secretary, TIEER Mrs. Sanchita Bhattachariya Chief Executive Officer, CMS Dr. Koushik Chatterjee Expert & Member, TIEER